 Maybe Scarecrow thought he didn't have a brain because no one ever told him he was smart.

 Tell someone who doubts, that he is smart.
 Sometimes that's all a person needs.
-And while you're at it, remind yourself on a regular basis that you are at least as capable as everyone else is.
+And while you're at it, remind yourself on a regular basis that you are smart, too.

 5. Be Dorothy.